mikekreuzer/Scipio/README.md

 ## Usage

-In the folder you want the frameworks, create a file called 'Cartfile', with lines in the format:
+In the folder you want your frameworks built, create a file called 'Cartfile' with lines in the format:

 ```ogdl
 github "Alamofire/Alamofire" >=2.0.0-beta.2